This Home Fire Drill Can Save Your Family’s Life

 - Three out of four parents didn’t feel there was any particular reason to worry about their children being in a house fire.

 This is why Nationwide has declared October 14 as Home Fire Drill Day as part of their Make Safe Happen program.
 “You do fire drills at school.
 You do them at work.
 Now do them at home,” Nationwide urges.
 And with the help of their program, which we outline below, you’re going to be able to create your own fire drill checklist, teach it to your children and get into the routine of practicing it twice per year.
-Here are nine important ways you can prevent a fire from starting in your own kitchen.

 Get started by drawing a floor plan